ibm-cloud-docs/key-protect/migrate-st.md

 - **Authz-check**: Verifies that the required IAM authorization policies are in place for each registered service before migration.
 Reports match and missing policies with actionable templates.
 - **Create**: Creates migration intents in bulk from a CSV file of source and target CRK CRN pairs.
 - **Sync**: Triggers synchronization events to prompt services to process the migration intent.
 Can be run multiple times to retry incomplete migrations.
+- **Delete**: Removes the migration intent from one or more source keys.

 The CRKM tool is required for automated CRK migration and works with the KUR tool, which handles discovery and reporting.